Dr. Courtney Lloyd

 Bio

 In addition to my teaching role, I enjoy the administrative aspects of higher education.
-My responsibilities include admission and enrollment of students in the Physician Assistant Studies Program and data operations and accreditation maintenance for the Division of Medical Sciences.
+My current responsibilities include admission, enrollment, data operations, and accreditation maintenance in the Physician Assistant Studies Program; and oversight of the undergraduate biomedical and laboratory science programs in the sciences and medical studies pathway.

 Areas of Interest